 The digital transformation progresses can be visualized on this dashboard.

 In the future, SPID can be used to access the digital services of all member states of the European Union.

 The use has been boosted by two

-- The same amount is granted to teacher for educational resources such as books, courses and tickets to museums and theaters.
+- The same amount is granted to teachers for educational resources such as books, courses, and tickets to museums and theaters.

 In January 2018, the Ministry of Education also implemented SPID, to be used for the online registration of primary and secondary school children.

-How can we help you getting the most of your digital identity project?
+How can we help you get the most of your digital identity project?

-At Gemalto, we promote the emergence of a freer and more sustainable society by making it more secure.
+At Gemalto, we promote the emergence of a free and more sustainable society by making it more secure.

 We have built a structured approach and mode of contribution to government programs, sharing international experience, industrial know-how and working as a partner to public authorities in numerous countries.

 This approach addresses three main areas: